-- → Talk to them. - Have a clear picture in your mind about which of the child's behaviours may be a cause of concern before talking to the parents. - → Prefer to talk initially to the child's mother about the effects of her child's exposure to domestic violence. - Make sure that the communication is done in a safe place preferably your place of work and not by phone since this may cause problems to the mother victim, especially if she is still suffering violence by the perpetrator. - Make the mother feel comfortable with you and assure her that you are concerned about her and her child and that you wish to help. - Take into consideration that the mother or a parent may consider that a family problem like domestic violence is a private matter which does not need to be discussed. - → Bear in mind that the mother may reject everything you choose to tell her, but stay calm and supportive. - Give her information about available resources for help (associations, women's shelters, a police office or service dealing with domestic violence, psychologists, child protection services).
+- → Talk to them. - Have a clear picture in your mind about which of the child's behaviours are a cause of concern before talking to the parents. - → Prefer to invite initially the child's mother to talk to you about her child's behaviour. - → Make sure that the communication is done in a safe place preferably the school and not by phone since this may cause problems to the mother victim, especially if she is still suffering violence by the perpetrator. - Make the mother feel comfortable with you and assure her that you are concerned about her child, and that you wish to help. - Take into consideration that the mother or a parent may consider that a family problem, like domestic violence, is a private matter which does not need to be discussed at school. - Bear in mind that the mother may reject everything you choose to tell her, but stay calm and supportive. - Give her information on available resources for help (i.e., associations for domestic violence, women's shelters, a police office or service dealing with domestic violence, psychologists, child protection services).

-- PSYCHOLOGISTS (collaborating also with teachers at school) - TEACHERS (working at the school the affected children attend) - POLICE OFFICERS (dealing with the subject of domestic violence) - → Talk to them. - Take their advice or advise them on how to deal with some of the children's challenging behaviours. - Be confidential.
-It is inappropriate to gossip about children and their families. - Ask them to inform you about the legislation that may apply in your country and act accordingly. - Ask for their help in case you consider it right to fill in an official report about the mother and/ or the child, but also bear in mind the specific legislation that may apply in your country.
+- SCHOOL PSYCHOLOGISTS (collaborating with teachers at school) - SOCIAL WORKERS (working in GOs and NGOs dealing with the subject of domestic violence) - POLICE OFFICERS (dealing with the subject of domestic violence) - \rightarrow Talk to them. - Take their advice on how to deal with some of the children's challenging behaviours. - → Be confidential.
+It is inappropriate to gossip about students and their families. - Ask for their help in case you consider it right to fill in an official report about the child, but also bear in mind the specific legislation that may apply in your country.